Magic vs Mundane: Keeping them apart

 Have you ever tried to run Rails, Rspec, Rake or, for that matter almost any Ruby library or application that you've ever heard of with the -w flag?
 How about running Rails with taint checking on?

-So, because I'm sure that there's a better way of drying up my rails apps, I've been porting [Magritte](http://www.lukas-renggli.ch/smalltalk/magritte) to Ruby (given a good metadescription of your models and judicious application of the visitor and interpreter patterns, it's amazing what you can do).
-Now, Magritte comes with a pretty decent test suite in its Smalltalk box.
+So, because I’m sure that there’s a better way of drying up my rails apps, I’ve been porting Magritte to Ruby (given a good meta-description of your models and judicious application of the visitor and interpreter patterns, it’s amazing what you can do).
+Now, Magritte comes with a decent test suite in its Smalltalk box.
 However, that test suite makes serious use of inheritance.
-Several tests of the leaf classes in the Magritte description hierarchy define maybe three helper methods which parametrise the tests they inherit from their parent test suites.
+Several tests of the leaf classes in the Magritte description hierarchy define maybe three helper methods which parameterise the tests they inherit from their parent test suites.

 We’ve just spent the weekend on one of Robin Wood’s spoon carving workshops, which was my 41st birthday present from Gill.
 It was great fun, if a little tiring.
 There is something primally satisfying about turning a piece of wood into woodchips.
 Getting a spoon or spatula at the end of the process is a huge bonus.
 We came away with a bag full of more or less decent treen, a couple of woodcarving knives and a burning desire to own one of Robin’s small drinking vessels.